marxin/texi2rst-generated/sphinx/install/prerequisites.rst

   :option:`--disable-symvers`.

   Necessary when regenerating :samp:`Makefile` dependencies in libiberty.
-  Necessary when regenerating :samp:`libiberty/functions.texi`.
-  Necessary when generating manpages from Texinfo manuals.
   Used by various scripts to generate some files included in the source repository (mainly Unicode-related and rarely changing) from source tables.